diogenesofweb/blog/articles/git_workflow_for_solo_web_dev.md

 git rebase -i HEAD~3
 ```

-More often than not he checked out.
+More often than not he checked out the current state.

 ```shell
 git status